marianaobmorais/get_next_line/README.md

 ## About

- This function returns a line read from a File Descriptor.
+The goal of this project is to write a function that returns a line read from a File Descriptor.

- Mandatory equirements:
+By the end of this project, I have developed file reading skills in C, which allows me to handle file input more efficiently.
+I have enhanced my understanding of file input/output operations in C, how to handle file descriptors, and how to manage memory dynamically.

+The get_next_line() function:
+- Handles different buffer sizes;
+- Reads a line from a file descriptor;
+- Supports for multiple file descriptors; and
+- Manages memory dynamically.

+### Project Requirements
+**Mandatory:**

 • Repeated calls (e.g., using a loop) to your `get_next_line()` function should let you read the text file pointed to by the file descriptor, one line at a time.